JQ-Networks/UnifiedMessageRelay/README.md

       # Forward from "FromChat" to "ToChat"
       # OneWay+:
       # Forward from "FromChat" to "ToChat", and vise versa, ignoring backward message without "reply_to"
+Extensions:
+  [See full example or guide for each platform, make sure to install all the extensions before run]
 Driver:
   [See each platform guide below for this section]
 DataRoot: /root/coolq/data/image  # Make sure this directory exists.
 If you are using QQ, make sure this is pointing to coolq image directory.